Aldaviva/FreshPager/Readme.md

 ### Configuration
 1. Create a configuration JSON file.
     1. Save the [example configuration file](https://github.com/Aldaviva/FreshPager/blob/master/FreshPager.Toast/appsettings.json) to `%appdata%\FreshPager\Toast.config.json`.
-1. Set the `hubAddress` to the URL of your FreshPager server, with the path `/pagerduty/toasts`.
+1. Set the `hubAddress` to the URL of your FreshPager server, with the path `/pagerduty/toasts`. *This connects the Toast client to the WebSocket server.*
-1. Replace the `myorg` key in the `pagerDutyAccountsBySubdomain` object with the subdomain of your PagerDuty organization (the part of the hostname before `.pagerduty.com` in the web interface).n
+1. Replace the `myorg` key in the `pagerDutyAccountsBySubdomain` object with the subdomain of your PagerDuty organization (the part of the hostname before `.pagerduty.com` in the web interface).
+    - *This is used to determine which organization of the following information should be used for a given incident, if you are subscribed to webhooks from multiple organizations.*
 1. Set the `userId` of the organization object to the ID of your user, which is the last path segment of your PagerDuty profile page accessible from People › Users.
+    - *This is used to record which user acknowledged or resolved an incident.*
 1. Set the `userEmailAddress` to your account's email address.
+    - *This prevents you from receiving toasts for incidents which are assigned to different people.*
-1. Create an API access key in PagerDuty. *This is used to acknowledge and resolve incidents (the service integration keys are not able to do this because they control alerts, not incidents).*
+1. Create an API access key in PagerDuty.
     1. Sign into your [PagerDuty account](https://app.pagerduty.com/).
     1. Go to Integrations › API Access Keys.
     1. Click **+ Create New API Key**.
     1. Enter a descriptive name, and make sure **Read-only API Key** is unchecked.
     1. Click **Create Key**.
     1. Set the `apiAccessKey` in `Toast.config.json` to this new access key.
+    - *This is used to acknowledge and resolve incidents, since Events V2 Integration Keys are not able to do this because they control alerts, not incidents.*

 ### Execution
 1. Double-click the EXE file to start it.
 It will run in the background and not show any UI.